-These dichotomies and the continual crossover between them, create a network of possibilities, in which every node is temporary for the specific need in real time.
-Autonomous learners make decisions about their own learning all the time.
-They decide what and when to study, they manage their own time, they decide what resources are appropriate for the learning goals they have set for themselves, adapt learning strategies, and create valuable new knowledge for others in the world.
-They expect to contribute to the learning of others as well as to their own learning and see themselves as experts in specific contexts.
-Technology is around us all the time and learning is limited without it.
-The learners’ identity creates learning and their learning changes their identity.
-Unique identity is the unifying factor in any framework in which they find themselves.
-There is a mixture of work groups and leisure groups, between which they move easily.
+These dichotomies and the continual crossover between them create a network of possibilities in which every node is temporary for the specific need in real time.
+Autonomous learners continuously make decisions about their own learning.
+They determine what and when to study, manage their own time, decide what resources are appropriate for the learning goals they have set for themselves, adapt learning strategies, and create valuable new knowledge for others in the world.
+They expect to contribute to the learning of others as well as to their own learning, and see themselves as experts in specific contexts.
+Technology perpetually surrounds us and learning is limited without it.
+A learner’s identity creates learning, and their learning changes their identity.
+Unique identity is the unifying factor in any framework in which learners find themselves.
+There is a mixture of work groups and leisure groups, between which learners move easily.
 They gain new knowledge and incorporate it into their current understanding so that their expertise changes dynamically to suit their current needs.
-This is a part of being a lifelong learner.
-Since identity is fluid, learning is fluid too.
+This is part of being a lifelong learner.
+Since identity is fluid, learning is fluid, too.
 Fluidity in physics is characterized by a liquid substance that has properties of changeability.
 It flows constantly, depending on changes in the environment, which are rapid and numerous.
-They are also less predictable than solids.
+Fluids are also less predictable than solids.

 Let us zoom-in on one example to demonstrate the fluid aspect of hybridity.
-This example is a class in a course relating to future/active learning spaces, taught by the second author for M.Ed. students in the first wave of the Covid19 in Israel.
-In this synchronous class we hosted a lecturer from abroad who spoke about the design and impact of active learning environments.
-One of the students joined the zoom meeting from her cellular phone in her car, and while the presentation went on, we actually could follow her attentive participation from the car, then the walkway, elevator and finally switching to her computer at home - where she also asked an extremely relevant question.
-Furthermore, she took some of the insights presented (about learning spaces) to her principle at school where she saw this knowledge to be so relevant and practical as to apply (changing the library to active learning space) and corresponded with the class and guest lectures about it.
+This example is a class in a course relating to future/active learning spaces, taught by the second author for M.Ed. students in the first wave of the Covid-19 pandemic in Israel.
+In this synchronous class, we hosted a lecturer from abroad who spoke about the design and impact of active learning environments.
+One of the students joined the Zoom meeting from her phone in her car, and during the presentation, we actually could observe her attentive participation from the car, then the walkway, elevator, and finally, as she switched to her computer at home — where she asked an extremely relevant question.
+Furthermore, she took some of the insights presented (about learning spaces) to her principal at school, because the student saw the knowledge as so relevant and practical as to be applicable (changing the library to an active learning space), and corresponded with the class and guest lecturers about it.

-This example demonstrates how the learning process continues almost uninterruptedly through different spaces, formal and informal, from theory and application, academia and school, over different digital platforms, resulting in enhanced learner motivation to bridge them all.
+This example demonstrates how the learning process continues almost uninterruptedly through different spaces, formal and informal, from theory to application, academia and school, and over different digital platforms, resulting in enhanced learner motivation to bridge them all.

-Metaphorically speaking, a 3D container holds hybrid learning in its fluid state dictating its limitations.
-Educational systems try to adopt the fluid hybridity components via trends of learning innovation that are rooted in understanding this perception.
-Examples would be micro-accreditation that makes it possible to study small mini courses to be fulfilled from any place and time; MOOCS, where one can choose a subject, lecturer, and university to study free of charge; and flexible learning environments in schools or flipped classrooms.
+Metaphorically speaking, a 3D container holds hybrid learning in its fluid state, dictating its limitations.
+Educational systems try to adopt the fluid hybridity components via learning innovation trends rooted in understanding this perception.
+Examples would be micro-accreditation that makes it possible to study mini-courses to be fulfilled from any place and time; MOOCS, where one can choose a subject, lecturer, and university to study (often) free of charge; and flexible learning environments, in schools or flipped classrooms.
 These are attempts by educational systems to adapt their understanding of fluid hybridity and apply it so as to remain relevant and adapt to the needs of learners.
-Yet a true fluid hybrid resists fixed boundaries of teacher, time, place, curriculum, goals, and methods of teaching, learning and assessment.
-In fact, the attempt to define the concept of hybridity as fluid, would be a contradiction to its meaning.
+Yet a truly fluid hybrid resists fixed boundaries of teacher, time, place, curriculum, goals, and methods of teaching, learning, and assessment.
+In fact, the attempt to define the concept of hybridity as fluid would be a contradiction to its meaning.